 Name Organization Role Receiving Funds Dale Gentry Audubon Minnesota - Upper Mississippi River Will help with implementation of Activities 1 and 2 and provide direction for Audubon's Communications Manager who will be supporting Activity 2.
 Yes Chris Smith Minnesota Department of Transportation Will support implementation of Activity 1- selection of sites and installation of Motus stations along the I-90 corridor.
-No Brian Smith U.S. Fish and Wildlife Service Will provide support for Activity 1 and expert guidance as needed as they have extensive experience with Motus station installation and use.
-No Kristin Hall Minnesota Wil Will support Activity 1 and provide expert guidance as she has an extensive background in Motus station installation and operation.
-No Molly Tranel Nelson Tranel Minnesota Will provide support and assistance with Activities 1 and 2 as it relates to Motus No Alexis GrindeNatural ResourcesWe will work with NRRI to restore their Motus stations a Superior.
-They will provide support of Activity 1 and 2 as We will work with NRRI to restore their Motus stations along coast of Lake Superior.
-They will provide support of Activity 1 and 2 as it relates to Motus stations on the north shore and have extensive background knowledge in the Motus wildlife tracking network.
+No Brian Smith U.S. Fish and Wildlife Service J.S.
+Fish and Will provide support for Activity 1 and expert guidance as needed as they have extensive experience with Motus station installation and use.I Kristin Hall Cristin Hall Minnesota Will support Activity 1 and provide expert guidance as she has an extensive background in Motus station installation and operation.
+Natural Resources - Ecological and Water Resources Resources No Molly Tranel Nelson Nesources Will provide support and assistance with Activities 1 and 2 as it relates to Motus Department of station installation at State Parks and Trails.
+Natural Resources - Parks and Trails No Alexis Grinde Natural We will work with NRRI to restore their Motus stations along coast of Lake Resources Superior.
+They will provide support of Activity 1 and 2 as it relates to Motus Research stations on the north shore and have extensive background knowledge in the Institute Motus wildlife tracking network.
 No